Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Self-Correction in VLMs for Semantic Grounding

-\textbf{Metrics.} We evaluate semantic grounding performance by measuring classification accuracy.
-We use off-the-shelf text embeddings~\citep{all-mpnet-base-v2} to map the VLM outputs $o_i$ to the nearest label from the class label list.
-We then report accuracy $Acc_\text{grounding}$ aggregated over all regions $\rr_{\ri}$ for each scene in the dataset.
-We evaluate the ability of a VLM verifier to generate a binary feedback signal by measuring the $F_1$-score of its binary predictions on whether a set of semantic grounding predictions is accurate.
+\textbf{Grounding metrics.} We evaluate semantic grounding performance by measuring classification accuracy.
+We use off-the-shelf sentence embeddings~\citep{all-mpnet-base-v2} to map the VLM outputs $o_i$ to the label from the class label list with the largest cosine similarity.
+We then report accuracy aggregated over all regions $\rr_{\ri}$ for each scene in the dataset.
+While it is not perfect, our quantitative analysis in Appendix~\ref{supp:class_mapping} demonstrates that the errors are within a reasonable range.

+\textbf{Feedback metrics.} We assess the VLM verifier's capability to generate a binary feedback signal in $F_1$ scores, considering the imbalanced distribution of oracle binary feedback.
+Appendix~\ref{supp:feedback_accuracy} shows that $F_1$ is a more representative metric than accuracy when evaluating feedback quality.